 Which Peas to Plant in the Fall

-The only other peas I grow are snap peas, or edible pod peas.
-Both snap peas and snow peas can be eaten any time and are more forgiving with timing.
+The only other peas I grow are snap peas or edible pod peas.
+Both snap peas and snow peas can be eaten at any time and are more forgiving with timing.

 If you’re set get a hard frost you can just pick the rest, even the little ones.
 Hey might lack a little in flavor but it’s better than watching the whole crop die a week before thy make it to the dinner plate.

 Look for short varieties with less than 60 days to maturity.
 Short types are going to be easier to cover if you have to, and honestly not having to deal with another trellis is a plus in my book.